flashlightministries/oilforlight/_posts/2016-03-16-martine-rothblatt-promotes-transhumanist cult.md

 Even him, whose coming is after the working of Satan with all power and signs and lying wonders, And with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.
 And for this cause God shall send them strong delusion, that they should believe a lie: That they all might be damned who believed not the truth, but had pleasure in unrighteousness (2Th 2:9–12 KJV).

 The Washington Post is fascinated by Martine Rothblatt, the millionaire founder of Sirius XM.
 Rothblatt has undergone elective sex reassignment surgery, a misnomer because only God assigns gender (Psa 139:13-16).
-But more crucially, such an operation mocks God's sovereignty as creator and attempts to usurp his perfect creative powers (Gen 1:27; Exo 20:3-5; Prv 21:2; Mat 19:4).
+But more crucially, such an operation mocks God's sovereignty as creator and attempts to usurp His perfect creative powers (Gen 1:27; Exo 20:3-5; Prv 21:2; Mat 19:4).

 Take notice of the word "cybercreator" in the WP headline.